niklasramo/palikka/README.md

 ## Usage

-Download palikka.js, include it somewhere in your page and start defining and requiring modules.
+Include [palikka.js](palikka.js) somewhere in your page and start defining and requiring modules.

 ```javascript
 // Define module "foo" which requires module "bar"